kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

 :func:`cappr.llama_cpp.classify.predict_examples`

 .. warning:: I haven't evaluated CAPPr on completion strings which are longer than 15
              tokens.
-And I don't think CAPPr works well when there are ≥50 possible completions.
-Consider these domains uncharted and risky for CAPPr.
+Consider this domains uncharted and risky for CAPPr.

 Yes-No